ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-passing-this.md

   constructor(scope: Construct, id: string) {
     super(scope, id);

-    // ❌ Shouldn't use scope
+    // ❌ Shouldn't use the parent's `scope` variable,
-    new Bucket(scope, "SampleBucket"); // Invalid even when allowNonThisAndDisallowScope is true }
+    //    this is invalid even when allowNonThisAndDisallowScope is true. new Bucket(scope, "SampleBucket");
+  }
 }
 ```